axu2/improved-seam-carving/README.md

 <img src="eimg.jpg" alt="eimg" width=700>

 As you can see, seams will not want to pass through the bench using backwards energy, which causes severe artifacts.
-The forward energy algorithm doesn't, and the results are similar to what happens in Adobe Photoshop.

 Here is an image of the resulting seams and accumulated energy matrices from the paper: